-Although it’s no longer the tallest building in New York City, this world-famous landmark remains a Manhattan icon for good reason.
-The main deck on the 86th floor is the highest open-air observatory in NYC, offering stunning 360-degree views of the Hudson and East Rivers, the Brooklyn Bridge, the Statue of Liberty and more ($34, seniors $31, children $27).
-Famous faces such as Chrissy Teigen, Celine Dion and Neil Patrick Harris have all been spotted enjoying the views from the top, which you’ll recognize from countless movies and TV shows.
-If you can’t get high enough, head to the 102nd floor's indoor observation deck for a full view of Central Park ($54, seniors $51, children $47).
+Beloved as an essential gem of the Manhattan skyline, this world-famous landmark remains an icon for good reason.
+The historic landmark has two observation decks: the Main Deck on the 86th floor, which offers stunning 360-degree views of the Hudson and East Rivers, the Brooklyn Bridge, the Statue of Liberty, and the Top Deck on the newly reimagined 102nd Floor and on the 86th floor.
+Famous faces such as Chrissy Teigen, Celine Dion and Neil Patrick Harris have all been spotted enjoying the views from the top, which you’ll recognize from countless movies and TV shows like Sleepless in Seattle.
 The Dare to Dream exhibit on the 80th floor honors the 3,400 people who built the 1,454-foot skyscraper and features original photographs, architectural sketches and construction notes.
 Before visiting, download the ESB app on iTunes or Google Play for exclusive content and access to a free audio tour.

 Be an early bird and night owl

 What better place to catch a sunrise than the Empire State Building?
-For $100, you can watch the sun come up over the entire city, and yes, it’s stunning.
+You can watch the sun come up over the entire city, and yes, it’s stunning.
 This experience is limited to only 100 guests each day, so be sure to book yours well in advance.
-The views are just as spectacular at night, which you can enjoy if you opt for the AM/PM Experience ($49, $39 for children).
+The views are just as spectacular at night, which you can enjoy if you opt for the AM/PM Experience ($64, $54 for children).
 The night ticket is redeemable after 9pm.

 See all of the lights